MegaManSec/JoshuaHu/_posts/2023-12-07-losing-sight-vision-mission-of-your-role.md

 ---

-It's a (partially true) story of a mistake made by people that are clueless to how their products and services are used by others, and how seemingly innocent or productive changes can have extremely negative consequences.
-Sometimes, the people that are responsible for these things simply aren't qualified for the environment they are in.
+It's a (partially true) story of a mistake made by people that are clueless to how their products and services are actually used by others, and how seemingly innocent changes can have extremely negative consequences.
+Sometimes, the people that are responsible for these things simply aren't qualified for the environment they are in, and can't envision the effect of their actions in a (literally or figuratively) global scale.
+Seeing the whole picture is hard.